Skip links

 New Start Bags – in 2017 Club members initially provided emergency supplies of toiletries and clothing to aid victims of trafficking until further support could be provided.
 This is now an ongoing project to provide new start bags in partnership with Cleveland Police Vulnerable, Exploited, Missing or Trafficked victims (VEMT) Team.
 The Club obtained a grant from the local Police Commissioner to purchase new start bags and members provide toiletries and clothing to fill these bags.

-Little Sprouts – the Club has recently supported this small local charity which provides meals and food education to promote health and well being.
-Club members are providing food and toiletries.
+Little Sprouts – during Covid the Club supported this local charity which provides meals and food education to promote health and well being.
+Club members helped by providing food and toiletries.

 PHAB supper